What is Health Information Exchange (HIE) and how can blockchain transform it?

 Some of the blockchain features can be very effective in improving healthcare information exchange systems.
 They are as stated below:

 - The decentralized nature and distributed ledger system of blockchain remove the need for a central authority.
 Therefore, blockchain can control patients’ records, verify the clinical tests, and update medical credentials and security to the medical supply chain.

 - Blockchain-enabled HIE can understand the interoperability and integration steps for different health IT systems.
 It will reduce the cost of current intermediaries and improve efficiency in the flow of information.

 - Blockchain prevents intermediation in the data sharing process.
 It will protect the data and be very useful while managing insurance claims, PHI, and other medical records.

-While the scope of blockchain in healthcare is explored and experimented by many companies, blockchain has been approved to be an irreplaceable tool in healthcare platforms.
+With the scope of blockchain in healthcare being explored and experimented with by many companies, blockchain has been approved to be an irreplaceable healthcare platform tool.

 Right from medications, enhanced payment options, and patient health history decentralization, blockchain can fortify healthcare information exchange governance most securely.

 The HIE allows care providers to hit two targets at a time –

 - Maintaining the privacy of public health records.